 B. Indicate how the training will be delivered (e.g., classroom-based, computer based, other).
 If in-person, identify the location(s) (e.g., city, campus, etc.) where the training will be available.

-All training will be delivered in the classrooms on the Bay High School Campus.
+All instruction and training will be delivered in the classroom at Rutherford High School.

 C. Identify the number of anticipated enrolled students and completers.